Metal Weight Calculator

 I-profile (H-profile, I-beam, or H-beam)

 The I-profile, also known as an I-beam, H-profile, and H-beam, are like two U-channels, back to back.
 It has two flanges and a web between them.
 There are two types of shapes for the cross-section of an I-beam.
 The W-shaped has flanges that have about the same thickness from end to end, while the S-shaped has flanges that are significantly thinner near their edges.
 Both are used as support beams for construction, facilities and engineering, factory shops, warehouses and truck bed framing.
+Our online tool supports I-profiles with any dimensions.

 There are way too many standards of such profiles, such as IPE, IPN, HD, HE, HL, HP, S, and so on.
 Due to the sheer number of standards we don't have automatic fill-in for these types, you would need to type the numbers into the calculator yourself and calculations for S-shaped beams are likely to be less accurate than those of W-shaped ones.